dhruvtv/copylinkaddress/README.md

 ### Use Chrome?
 Copy link address without right-clicking!
 Just use your standard keyboard shortcut!

 If you need to copy link addresses more than once, you know how annoying it is.
-You need to right-click, find the "Copy Link Address" menu item, and click it.
+You need to right-click, find the "Copy Link on Hover" menu item, and click it.

 This extension makes your life easy.
 Just point to your link and hit your standard keyboard shortcut (Ctrl-C, or Cmd-C for Mac) and you're done!

 Download it at the [Chrome Web Store](https://chrome.google.com/webstore/detail/kdejdkdjdoabfihpcjmgjebcpfbhepmh)